WxOutside/software/README.md

 You'll need to have a monitor connected to the RPi for this step, but afterwards you can use a network connection.

+**By default, the username will be 'pi' and the password is 'raspberry'**

 - Step 3: Run raspsi-config and set a machine name and auto-login and password
   ```bash
   sudo raspi-config